Add Gene Annotation

 QualifierTypes=gene,mRNA

-Gene qualifiers, key-value pairs normally supplied in the GFF attribute field, can be loaded under the same names as attributes.
+Gene qualifiers, the key-value pairs normally supplied in the GFF attribute field, can be loaded under the same names as attributes.

 The GFF attributes are listed in the last column of the GFF file: